LarsHaalck/CATER/README.md

 cmake -DCMAKE_BUILD_TYPE=Release ../super
 make
 ```
-the binary of the HabiTrack-Gui should be compiled in `build/ui/gui/habitrack-gui`.
+the binary of the CATER-Gui should be compiled in `build/ui/gui/cater-gui`.